lydiahallie/javascript-questions/zh-CN/README-zh_CN.md

 ```

 - A: `"It worked!
 Hello world!"`
-- B: `"Oh no an error: undefined`
+- B: `"Oh no an error! undefined`
 - C: `SyntaxError: can only throw Error objects`
-- D: `"Oh no an error: Hello world!`
+- D: `"Oh no an error!
+Hello world!`

 <details><summary><b>答案</b></summary>
 <p>